 SCCM Servicing Flowchart

 This is a 1-minute video that tells you how to start the SCCM CB 1610 upgrade process once the updates are available in the CM CB console.
-I have already covered the end-to-end SCCM CB upgrade process in a video here (even though that is about CM 1606 upgrade, the process is similar).
+I have already covered the end-to-end SCCM CB upgrade process in a video here (even though that is about the CM 1606 upgrade, the process is similar).

-Start the Upgrade process from the Console
+Start the Upgrade Process from the Console

 SCCM Console Upgrade